Dropshipping vs ecommerce: a detailed comparison

 Benefits of ecommerce

-There are a number of benefits to using the traditional ecommerce method, hence why millions of new ecommerce businesses are set up every single day.
+There are a number of benefits to using the traditional ecommerce method, hence why thousands of new ecommerce businesses are set up every single day.

-From a business perspective, this is great because you can offer more solutions to your customer’s problems.
-For consumers, it provides more choice to find the right fit and make the best investment for them.
+From a business perspective, this is great because you can offer more solutions to your customers’ problems.
+For consumers, it provides more choices to find the right fit and make the best investment for them.

 Cheaper to run